 September 15, 2020

 Center for Food Safety, University of Georgia

-Dr. Ynés Ortega is an associate professor at the Center for Food Safety with the University of Georgia.
+Dr. Ynés Ortega is an associate professor at the Center for Food Safety w University of Georgia.
 She received her undergraduate degree at the Universidad Peruana Cayetano Heredia, Master of Public Health in international health from Johns Hopkins University, and doctorate in microbiology and immunology at the University of Arizona.